My Imagery & Data Providers

 When opening the search, you will see all results found for the given area(s)

-If your search consists of multiple AOIs and you’re interested in specific ones, you can select them in the “Upload GeoJSON or GeoTIFF file…” section → Now results will only be displayed for the selected AOIs
+If your search consists of multiple AOIs and you’re interested in specific ones, you can select them in the “Upload GeoJSON or GeoTIFF file…” section → Now results will only be displayed for the selected AOIs.
+Also, you can select/deselect AOI by clicking on the map, the results table will be updated automatically.

 Source details - Here you can view and download the geometry of your search